 Metallic Rock Painting

 Activities that are repetitive oftentimes work well with seniors who suffer from dementia or Alzheimer’s.
+They can be a great activity for both seniors and family members.

 Large Lego Blocks